 This course is aimed at professionals involved in anti-corruption, transparency and accountability processes concerning development and governance.
 Participants come from national, regional and local government, knowledge institutes, NGOs and donor and development organisations.

-The course fee is € 3,895*.
+The course fee is € 2,950 *.
 This includes all training related costs as well as drinks and warm lunches during the training days.
-Group discounts are available if you participate with three or more colleagues.
+Group discounts are available if organisations participate with three or more colleagues.

 This training takes place in The Hague, Netherlands.

-After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.
+After this course, participants will receive a professional certificate of completion from The Hague Academy for Local Governance.

 *Professionals working in local government or for local NGOs on the DAC list of ODA-recipient countries (OECD) may qualify for a reduced course fee.
 Contact us for details.